-Nor has any thing been gained, either in effectual responsibility or sound information, by thus transferring the details of executive government to the Colonial Department at home.
+Nor has any thing been gained, either in effectual responsibility or sound information, by thus transferring the details of the executive government to the Colonial Department at home.
 The complete and unavoidable ignorance in which the British public, and even the great body of its legislators, are with respect to the real interests of distant communities, so entirely different from their own, produces a general indifference, which nothing but some great colonial crisis ever dispels; and responsibility to Parliament, or to the public opinion of Great Britain, would, except on these great and rare occasions, be positively mischievous, if it were not impossible.
-The repeated changes caused by political events at home having no connection with colonial affairs, have left, to most of the various representatives of the Colonial Department in Parliament, too little time to acquire even an elementary knowledge of the condition of those numerous and heterogeneous communities for which they have had both to administer and legislate.
-The persons with whom the real management of these affairs has or ought to have rested, have been the permanent but utterly irresponsible members of the office.
-Thus the real government of the Colony has been entirely dissevered from the slight nominal responsibility which exists.
+The repeated changes caused by political events at home having no connection with colonial affairs, have left to most of the various representatives of the Colonial Department in Parliament too little time to acquire even an elementary knowledge of the condition of those numerous and heterogeneous communities for which they have had both to administer and legislate.
+The persons with whom the real management of these affairs has or ought to have rested, have been the permanent but utterly irresponsible members of the office .-Thus the real government of the colony has been entirely dissevered from the slight nominal responsibility which exists.
 Apart even from this great and primary evil of the system, the pressure of multifarious business thus thrown on the Colonial office, and the repeated changes of its ostensible directors, have produced disorders in the management of public business which have occasioned serious mischief, and very great irritation.
-This is not my own opinion merely ; for I do but repeat that of a Select Committee of the present House of Assembly in Upper Canada, who, in a Report dated February 8, 1838, say, "It appears to your Committee, that one of the chief causes of dissatisfaction with the administration of colonial affairs arises from the frequent changes in the office of Secretary of State, to whom the Colonial department is entrusted.
-Since the time the late Lord Bathurst retired from that charge, in 1827, your Committee believe there have not been less than eight Colonial Ministers, and that the policy of each successive statesman has been more or less marked by a difference from that of his predecessor.
-This frequency of change in itself almost necessarily entails two evils; first, an imperfect knowledge of the affairs of the Colonies on the part of the Chief Secretary, and the consequent necessity of submitting important details to the subordinate officers of the department: and, second, the want of stability and firmness in the general policy of the Government, and which, of course, creates much uneasiness on the part of the Governors, and other officers of the Colonies, as to what measures may be approved.
+This is not my own opinion merely; for I do but repeat that of a select committee of the present House of Assembly in Upper Canada, who, in a report dated Feb.
+8, 1838, say, "It appears to your committee, that one of the chief causes of dissatisfaction with the administration of colonial affairs arises from the frequent changes in the office of Secretary of State, to whom the Colonial Department is intrusted.-Since the time the lateLord Bathurst retired from that charge, in 1827, your committee believe there has not been less than eight colonial ministers, and that the policy of each successive statesman has been more or less marked by a difference from that of his predecessor.
+This frequency of change in itself almost necessarily entails two evils; first, an imperfect knowledge of the affairs of the colonies on the part of the chief secretary, and the consequent necessity of submitting important details to the subordinate officers of the department; and, second, the want of stability and firmness in the general policy of the government, and which of course creates much uneasiness on the part of the governors, and other officers of the colonies, as to what measures may be approved.